What are deemed income and resources and how do they affect SSI payment amounts and qualifying for SSI Disability?

 It is worth mentioning again that many kinds of income are not counted in determining SSI eligibility.
 For a list of income that is excluded from deeming, see our article When I Complete My SSI Application Form, It Asks Me to Declare My Income.
 Does All My Income Affect My SSI?

-Generally deeming does not apply if the spouse or parent does not live with the SSI-eligible person.
-Exceptions include temporary absence, such as a child going away to school or an ineligible spouse being absent due to a duty assignment as an active member of the armed forces.
+Generally deeming does not apply if the spouse does not live with the SSI-eligible person.
+Exceptions include temporary absence, such as an ineligible spouse being absent due to a duty assignment as an active member of the armed forces or temporarily hospitalized.

 Deeming does not apply if the SSI recipient becomes a resident of an institution and becomes eligible for the $30 SSI benefit rate.